hpcloud-mon/monasca-installer/README.md

   - monasca1 - 192.168.10.6
   - monasca2 - 192.168.10.7
   - monasca3 - 192.168.10.8

+The vagrant install of 1 devstack and 3 monasca servers takes about 24G memory.
+To install with 1 devstack and 1 monasca server takes 16G memory.

 Simply run `vagrant up` to start the vms.